mtnmunuklu/alterix/README.md

 # Alterix

-Alterix is a tool that converts Sigma rules to the query language of CRYPTTECH's next-generation SIEM product.
+Alterix is a tool that converts Sigma and Yara rules to the query language of CRYPTTECH's next-generation SIEM product.

 ## Table of Contents